List of DC Comics characters: F: Fauna Faust

 Fauna Faust, commonly known as Fauna, is a supervillain published by DC Comics and debuted in the 1993 Outsiders series.
 She is the daughter of Felix Faust and younger sibling of Sebastian Faust.
 Like her brother, she suffered abuse from Felix and also had her soul sold, only gaining power to influence animals and the power to use magic without demonic assistance.
 She is also openly a lesbian.

 She would become a member of Kobra Cult's elite strike force, the Strike Force Kobra and secretly work alongside her father as an enemy of both her brother and the second incarnation of the Outsiders superhero team while also being a secret confidante her father.
 During her time within Strikeforce Kobra, she entered a relationship with fellow supervillain, the fourth Syonide.
 She would meet her brother once more and the Outsiders and battles the team, losing her lover after Eradicator kills her.
 She is then called forth by her father and punished due to blowing her role as a surprise weapon against the Outsiders.
 She later assist her father in battling the Outsider though Felix is defeated and Fauna is free from the influences of her father.

 Eventually, the character would reappear in DC Universe series, Raven: Daughter of Darkness.
 This version is a thief who is later killed by the Shadow Riders.

+Featherweight

+Featherweight (Alya Raatko) is a character in DC Comics.
+Created by Greg Rucka and Nicola Scott, she first appeared in Cheetah and Cheshire Rob the Justice League #2 (September 2025).
+She is the daughter of supervillain Nyssa Raatko and a granddaughter of Ra's al Ghul.
+She is a political activist with superstrength and was recruited to the team of supervillains Cheetah and Cheshire.
+She is transgender and bisexual.

 Carl Ferris

-Carl Ferris is a fictional character appearing in American comic books published by DC Comics.

-He is the founder of Ferris Aircraft, an aerospace/defense manufacturer based out of Coast City.
+Carl Ferris is the founder of Ferris Aircraft, an aerospace/defense manufacturer based out of Coast City.
 One of his best pilots, Martin Jordan (the father of Hal Jordan), was killed in an accident, which caused him great guilt.
 He is the father of Carol Ferris who took over the company after he retired.